-Applicants for admission to the graduate program are expected to have a bachelor’s degree in Linguistics or other appropriate field, and knowledge of at least one foreign language.
+Applicants for admission to the graduate program are expected to have a bachelor’s degree in Linguistics or other appropriate field.
 At the least, applicants are expected to have completed an introductory course in general linguistics.
 The Department of Linguistics accepts applications for admission to the fall term only.

 How to Apply

 To apply, prospective students must first complete the USC online graduate application.
 In addition to the standard information required by the University, applicants must upload all supporting documents to this online system.

 After completing the online graduate application, applicants must also send certain materials to USC Office of Admission (see below).
 All applicants are required to complete the following:

 The following application materials must be uploaded and submitted through the on-line web application system:

 NOTE: The online graduate admission application will say that certain materials must be submitted “directly to the school, academic department or program to which you are applying.”
 You can and should submit all required items through the online system, however, for example under the heading “Documents.”